mountetna/ruby_pipe/README.md

 of samples, with sample names, normal names, input fastqs, patient ids, etc., as well as any flags that ought to be set.

-'generate <cohort_name>' will drop you into a mini-shell where you can setup a configuration and print it to a file. 'generate <config_file>' will drop you into a mini-shell to continue editing a generated file.
+'generate &lt;cohort_name>' will drop you into a mini-shell where you can setup a configuration and print it to a file. 'generate &lt;config_file>' will drop you into a mini-shell to continue editing a generated file.
 Sometimes I find it easier to use the mini-shell, sometimes I just use it to make a skeleton and create the rest in my favorite editor (vim).